Savon

 client = Savon.client do

-endpoint "http://example.com"
+endpoint "https://example.com"

-namespace "http://v1.example.com"
+namespace "https://v1.example.com"

 end